xerdin442/xerdin442/README.md

   </a>
 </div>

-💻 **Passionate backend developer specializing in NestJS and TypeScript, with expertise in building scalable, high-performance APIs and microservices.**
+💻 **Passionate backend developer specializing in TypeScript, with expertise in building scalable, high-performance APIs and microservices.**

-☁️ **Proficient with Docker and currently expanding my knowledge of cloud-native technologies, including orchestration, CI/CD pipelines and cloud infrastructure.**
+☁️ **Proficient with Docker and currently expanding my knowledge of cloud-native technologies, including orchestration, observability, CI/CD pipelines and cloud infrastructure.**

 ⛓️ **Enthusiastic about blockchain development, focusing on integrating decentralized solutions into modern applications.
 Eager to collaborate on innovative web and mobile projects, delivering clean, efficient, and secure code.**